-- l) Press the Enter key repeatedly until you reach the main menu of the IBM Db2 Analytics Accelerator Console. - 7.
-Type x and press Enter to exit the console.
+l) Press the Enter key repeatedly until you reach the main menu of the IBM Db2 Analytics Accelerator Console.

+7. Type x and press Enter to exit the console.

 Having configured a Db2 subsystem for incremental updates, you can start or stop incremental updates for the accelerators that are attached to the Db2 subsystem.
 You can also include or exclude certain tables from the process.
-You can complete these tasks from IBM Db2 Analytics Accelerator Studio.
-Related information
+You can complete these tasks from your administration client.